bcarpio/puppet-hadoop/README.markdown

 The ssh keys for the hduser are in ~/files/ssh/ make sure you edit these files and put in your own public and private keys.
 If you are using this module for multiple hadoop servers the id_rsa.pub and id_rsa keys will be the same for each hduser.
 Also the authorized_keys file is defined in puppet as the id_rsa.pub file.
 If you wish to add support for other users you need to change the init.pp so authorized_keys is a differnt file in ~/files/ssh

+# Cluster Mode #

+Currently the configuration is setup for a cluster with atleast 3 nodes.
+Each node needs to be named in params.pp the fisrt node should be defined as master and the other two nodes should be defined as $slaves.

+If adding more then 3 nodes up $replication value to the number of total nodes in your cluster.
+Also add each node to the $slaves variable.

 # Author #